 The cSEGUID checksum can be useful to quickly determine if two sequences refer to the same vector.
 The sequence of the plasmid pFA6a-GFPS65T-kanMX6 is available from Genbank and from other sources such as the Forsburg lab, sequence here or here.

 Both sequences are the same size and claim to describe the same vector, although the origins seem to have been set differently.
 Analysis of both sequences in seguid_calculator proves that both sequences are in fact representations of the same sequence by their identical cSEGUIDs:

-Seguid_calculator is written in python 2.7 with wxPython 3.
-Development happens on Github where source code is available.
+Seguid_calculator is written in python 3 with wxPython 4.
+Development happens on Github.

 Automatic build status